 - 1. The Judges shall, immediately after the partial replacement provided for in the second paragraph of Article 254 TFEU, elect one of their number as President of the General Court for a term of three years. - 2.
-If the office of President of the General Court falls vacant before the normal date of expiry of the term thereof, he shall be replaced for the remainder of the term. - 3.
+If the office of President of the General Court falls vacant before the normal date of expiry of the term thereof, the General Court shall elect a successor for the remainder of the term. - 3.
 The elections provided for in this Article shall be by secret ballot.
 The Judge obtaining the votes of more than half the Judges composing the General Court according to Article 48 of the Statute shall be elected.
-If no Judge obtains that majority, further ballots shall be held until that majority is attained. - 4.
-The Judges shall then elect one of their number as Vice-President of the General Court for a term of three years, in accordance with the procedures laid down in paragraph 3.
+If no Judge obtains that majority, further ballots shall be held until that majority is attained.

+- 4. The Judges shall then elect one of their number as Vice-President of the General Court for a term of three years, in accordance with the procedures laid down in paragraph 3.
 Paragraph 2 shall apply if the office of the Vice-President of the General Court falls vacant before the normal date of expiry of the term thereof. - 5.
 The names of the President and Vice-President of the General Court elected in accordance with this Article shall be published in the Official Journal of the European Union.

-Responsibilities of the President of the General Court
+$Article~10 \\ \textbf{Responsibilities of the President of the General Court}$

 - 1. The President of the General Court shall represent the General Court. - 2.
 The President of the General Court shall direct the judicial business and the administration of the General Court. - 3.
 The President of the General Court shall preside at the plenum referred to in Article 42. - 4.
 The President of the General Court shall preside over the Grand Chamber.
 In that case Article 19 shall apply. - 5.
 If the President of the General Court is attached to a Chamber, he shall preside over that Chamber.
-In that case Article 19 shall apply.

-6. In cases not yet assigned to a formation of the Court, the President of the General Court may adopt the measures of organisation of procedure provided for in Article 89 and shall have the power to take the decisions referred to in Articles 66 and 66a.
+In that case Article 19 shall apply. - 6.
+In cases not yet assigned to a formation of the Court, the President of the General Court may adopt the measures of organisation of procedure provided for in Article 89.